-- Self-Reported Grades effect size 1.33.
+- Self-Reported Grades effect size .96.
 The practice includes strategies that help students predict their own performance. - Teacher Clarity effect size .85.
-When teachers have clarity they know what students need to learn, communicate those expectations and success criteria to students, and present lessons in a consistent manner. - Feedback effect size .64.
+When teachers have clarity they know what students need to learn, communicate those expectations and success criteria to students, and present lessons in a consistent manner. - Challenging Tasks effect size .62.
+Now referred to as Challenging Goals, these focus on creating goals and tasks that are challenging enough to make students pause and consider what they need to do next, developing in students a growth mindset. - Feedback effect size .51.
 To be effective, feedback must be timely, specific, understandable, and actionable.
-Feedback may support the learner with the task, the process of learning, or their own self-regulation. - Challenging Tasks effect size .59.
-Now referred to as Challenging Goals, these focus on creating goals and tasks that are challenging enough to make students pause and consider what they need to do next, developing in students a growth mindset.
+Feedback may support the learner with the task, the process of learning, or their own self-regulation. - Learning Goals effect size .44.

-Learning Goals - effect size .40.
 Hattie now refers to these as Goal Commitment.
 Students with higher goals are more likely to invest time and energy in studying.

 Students who are assessment capable learners are accountable for their own progress and become motivated, effective, self-regulating learners.
-What do assessment capable learners do?
-Across all aspects of their learning, they do the following.
+Across all aspects of their learning, assessment capable learners do the following.

-- Understand what they are supposed to learn through established learning targets set daily by the teacher - Monitor their own progress - Set goals in relation to the learning targets - · Reflect on their learning
+- Understand what they are supposed to learn through established learning targets set daily by the teacher - Monitor their own progress - Set goals in relation to the learning targets - Reflect on their learning